If you’re feeling overwhelmed by too many decorations, it might be time to take a minimalist approach to Christmas this year.

 “You don’t have to cover every square inch with pine sprigs and ornaments to make the room festive,” says Donawerth.

 Instead, choose one place to put your Christmas decorations where they will draw the most attention.
-For example, a single beautiful centerpiece on the kitchen table or an adorned mantle can make the whole room look holiday-ready without a proliferation of knick knacks.
+A single beautiful centerpiece on the kitchen table or an adorned mantle can make the whole room look holiday-ready without a proliferation of knick knacks.

-While minimalists typically do not participate in what you’d call “themed decor,” it actually can simplify your holiday look, providing you go for something understated, Forgione says.
-She suggests a simple theme like “winter,” with cozy, sweater-like materials, wood tones and deeply scented candles; or “celebrations,” with mixed metallics, barware on display and faux fur.
+While minimalists typically do not participate in what you’d call “themed decor,” it actually can simplify your holiday look.
+Forgione suggests choosing a simple theme like “winter,” with cozy, sweater-like materials, wood tones and pine-scented candles; or “celebrations,” with mixed metallics, barware on display and faux fur.

-No, we don’t mean totally bare, but often nature can provide the cleanest, simplest decorations, says Bradley Odom of Atlanta design store Dixon Rye.
-For example, pinecones, holly and greenery can spruce up your tablescape or elevate your mantle without looking gaudy.
+Nature can provide the best minimalist Christmas decorations, says Bradley Odom of Atlanta design store Dixon Rye.
+Pinecones, holly and greenery can spruce up your tablescape or elevate your mantle without looking gaudy.
 One of his favorite looks is a classic hurricane glass filled with seasonal elements that you can use year after year.

 Some people love an ornament explosion, but others hate the messy look of modern ornaments mixed with those that have been passed down from your childhood.